CoderDojoTrento/turtle-pyscript/README.md

 - if they want, students can get to learn svg also
 - can be styled with css, another occasion to learn stuff

 Typically for videogames you would choose `<canvas>`, as svg is slower for videogames but since this lib is thought for educational purposes we think svg is sufficient.

+As a downside, sometimes svg spec is not fully implemented by browsers, in particular when loading other images into an existing svg you may get weird behaviour, like Chrome not respecting transparency when clicking, in such cases we implement workarounds.

 ### Developer notes